Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have scored at least 51.5 points -- this matchup's point total -- just one time this season.
+- Florida Atlantic and its opponents have combined for 51.5 points -- this matchup's over/under -- only one time this season.

 - Florida International's games have gone over 51.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 54.3, is 2.8 points greater than Saturday's over/under.
+- Saturday's total is 2.8 points lower than the two team's combined 54.3 points per game average.

-- The 51 combined points per game that these two squads have allowed this season are 0.5 fewer than the 51.5 total in this contest.
+- The 51 combined points per game that these two squads have allowed this season are 0.5 fewer than the 51.5 over/under in this contest.

-- Owls games this season feature an average total of 51.6 points, a number 0.1 points higher than Saturday's over/under.
+- The average total in Owls games this season is 51.6, 0.1 points more than Saturday's total of 51.5.

 - The 51.5-point total for this game is 3.5 points below the 55.0 points per game average total in Panthers games this season.